TacticalMetaphysics/LiSE/README.md

 alphabetical order, so having two rules with the same name would be unacceptably ambiguous.

-When you have a set of rules that needs to apply to many different entities, and you can't just make them all avatars, you can have the entities share a rulebook.
+When you have a set of rules that needs to apply to many entities, and you can't just make them all units, you can have the entities share a rulebook.
 This works:

 ```python